razoumov/publish/02-task-parallelism.md

 > will likely run in parallel using the two cores.

 >> ## Key idea
->> To maximize performance, start as many tasks as cores are avaialble
+>> To maximize performance, start as many tasks as the number of available cores.

 A slightly more structured way to start concurrent tasks in Chapel is by using the `cobegin` statement.
 Here you can start a block of concurrent tasks, **one for each statement** inside the curly brackets.
-The main difference between the `begin`and `cobegin` statements is that with the `cobegin`, all the spawned tasks are synchronized at the end of the statement, i.e. the main thread won't continue its execution until all tasks are done.
+Another difference between the `begin`and `cobegin` statements is that with the `cobegin`, all the spawned tasks are synchronized at the end of the statement, i.e. the main thread won't continue its execution until all tasks are done.
 Let's start `cobegin.chpl`:

 ~~~
 var x = 0;
-writeln("This is the main thread, my value of x is ",x);
+writeln("This is the main thread, my value of x is ", x);
 cobegin {
   {
     var x = 5;